 The electrolysers from the renowned German manufacturer ThyssenKrupp Nucera are a key component of the project.
 The individual units are already the largest electrolysers ever built, each with a capacity of 20MW.
-The total output of the 2,200MW plant is achieved by interconnecting 110 such units.
+The total output of the more than 2,000MW plant is achieved by interconnecting more than 100 such units.

 “The reliable production of large quantities of green hydrogen plays a key role in global decarbonisation and the transformation to climate neutrality,” said Dr Velibor Marjanovic, Member of the Management Board of KfW IPEX-Bank.
 “We are pleased to be able to contribute to this genuinely flagship project with our financing of cutting-edge German technology, underpinning our aspiration to drive forward global projects in the energy transition and the export of European technologies.”